-I recently have interest in ferroelectric memory technology, namely FRAM.
+FRAM is a low power, high-cycle solid state non-volatile memory compatible with submicron ICs.
 Check this link to learn about the advantages of FRAM over other techniques (Courtesy of Fujitsu Company).

 - November 2016/ My Tübitak Research Project entitled Development of a non-destructive and ultrafast read-out multilayer ferroelectric memory is granted.

 - November 2016/ Tübitak Research Project of Prof. Gözde İnce on graded polymer ferroelectrics, a work I participate in, is granted.